Dagger Functions

 Data Dependencies Functions

-• Dependencies across different arguments are independent; only dependencies on the same argument synchronize with each other ("same-ness" is determined based on isequal)
+- Dependencies across unrelated arguments are independent; only dependencies on arguments which overlap in memory synchronize with each other

-• Any two or more In dependencies do not synchronize with each other, and may execute in parallel
+Independencies do not synchronize with each other, and may execute in parallel - An

 In general, the result of executing tasks following the above rules will be equivalent to simply executing tasks sequentially and in order of submission.
 Of course, if dependencies are incorrectly specified, undefined behavior (and unexpected results) may occur.